andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

  - Implement shadow mapping
-  - Do not draw shadow map for lights that are turned off
   - Fix (and understand!) resolution problem with directional lights
-  - SampleInputHandler currently
-  - Fix ApeCreator and rename it to ApeStudio
-   - If renderDepthMapping() is commented out, Qt windows are rendered correctly
-   - Probably need to restore the current device's target (which is not the default device!) by calling makeCurrent() somehow.
-This means the renderer needs a reference to the window.
   - Fix warning about texture base level and binding using NSight diagnostic tool (the standalone application, not the VS plugin)
  - callers of glViewport should do so through the Window object